NIH National Cancer Institute (NCI)

 Dr. Steve Artandi, the Director of the Stanford Cancer Institute, has established the following vetting process for all Stanford faculty interested in applying for this NCI OIA Award.
 Dr. Artandi will set up an internal review committee to review potential applications, which will be judged on the basis of a NIH biosketch with current funding and a 1-2 page outline of background and specific aims for a proposal.

-Although the number of applications per institution is not limited, applications must be vetted locally and a two page letter of recommendation is required.
-Institutional support for the faculty member's efforts is also mandated.
+Although the number of applications per institution is not limited, applications must be vetted locally and a two page Letter of Nomination signed by Dr. Artandi is required.
+Institutional support for the faculty member's effort is also mandated.
 Applications that are missing a Letter of Nomination will not be reviewed by NCI.

-For PIs given the approval to proceed with their applications:
+For PIs given the approval to proceed with their full applications:

 Institutional representative (RPM/RMG or CGO/OSR) deadline: November 1, 2022